cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 through the input share is not used more than once, which might compromise confidentiality of the Client's measurements.

-Protocols that make use of VDAFs therefore MUST ensure to call `Vdaf.is_valid` on the set of all aggregation parameters used for a Client's input share, and only proceed with the preparation and aggregation phases if that function call returns `True`.
+Protocols that make use of VDAFs therefore MUST call `Vdaf.is_valid` on the set of all aggregation parameters used for a Client's input share, and only proceed with the preparation and aggregation phases if that function call returns `True`.